drosair/flux-k3s-homelab/docs/pi-control-plane-setup.md

-# 🍓 Raspberry Pi Kubernetes Control Plane Setup
+# 🚀 MacBook Pro and Mac Mini Kubernetes Control Plane Setup

-This guide walks through setting up a Raspberry Pi running Raspberry Pi OS (Lite) as a Kubernetes control plane node using `k3s`.
-It includes embedded `etcd` storage, NFS-based backup, live log monitoring, voltage status checks, and PagerDuty alerting.
+This guide walks through setting up a Kubernetes control plane using a MacBook Pro (M1 Max, 32GB RAM) as the primary node and a Mac Mini (M1, 8GB RAM) as the secondary/backup node.
+It includes embedded `etcd` storage, NFS-based backup, live log monitoring, and PagerDuty alerting.
 It is designed for a home-lab or small-scale HA environment and focuses on simplicity, automation, and reliability.

 ## ✅ Features